Guide to the buying and selling process

 Once you have found your ideal property you need to make an offer.
 If the vendor accepts your offer things really start to get moving!

-Step 3 - Buying the property
+Step 3 - Buying

 This is the time that you need to instruct your solicitor to act.
 He or she will contact the seller’s solicitors requesting copies of the title deeds and draft contract.
 You will need to put your solicitor in funds; probably around £200 should do in order to get them underway.